J.D. Davis Player Props: Giants vs. Mets

 J.D.
 Davis At The Plate

-- Among the qualifying hitters in MLB, he ranks 21st in batting average, 25th in on-base percentage, and 49th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 30th in batting average, 27th in on-base percentage, and 58th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.